jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 ## How are these calendars generated?

-Nothing fancy, the original printed calendars are human translated into a repeated occurrence calendar events, with the exception of changed collection days which are then one-off instances.
+Nothing fancy. the original printed calendars are human translated into a repeated calendar occurrence events, with the exception of changed collection days which are then one-off instances.
 I use Google Calendar to create them and then download the public .ics calendar file to this repostiory.
+The data shouldn't change, given the documents are printed and set for the year.

 ## Disclaimer

-The information and calendars published in this repository are not provided by Gedling Borough Council and are unofficial.
+The information and calendars published in this repository are not directly provided by Gedling Borough Council and hence this is an unofficial source.
 While every effort has been made to ensure each calendar is accurate per the official printed calendar document provided by Gedling Borough Council, errors in translating this document into an iCal format are possible.
 If you spot an error or notice something wrong, please let me know.

-Any bin day collection schedule may be subject to change by Gedling Borough Council and may not reflect the most up to date schedule.
+Any bin day collection schedule may be subject to change by Gedling Borough Council at any time.